gtbu/Typesetter5.1.1-CE/README.md

 Contained Plugins with small bugs :
-* Within the Easy-Comments-Plugin the comments cannot be deleted within the plugin but only within the website where they appear(Point : delete).
-* The highlighter-plugin has no highlighting though there are other possibilities of other ckeditor plugins
+* The highlighter-plugin has no highlighting, though there are other possibilities of  ckeditor plugins with simliar function

-* For problems with PHP Mailer please study  https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting
+* For problems with PHP Mailer please study  https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting  and the forum
 ------------------------------------------------------------------------------------------------------

 # Typesetter CMS #